mehdi6510/UserManagement/README.md

 ### Break down into end to end tests

 These tests verify all method in service and controller class.
-Integration test cases uses MockMVC and RestTemplate for testing the rest endpoints in controller class and Mockito for testing methods in service class.If you run mvn clean install, the results of tests show like below:
+Integration test cases uses MockMVC and RestTemplate for testing the rest endpoints in controller class and Mockito for testing methods in service class.
+If you run mvn clean install, the results of tests show like below:

 ```
 [INFO] Results: